PDrago55/m4-1-react--intro-and-props/__lecture/lecture-1-intro.md

 </html>
 ```

 **Everything** else gets created by React.

 ---

 # React Components
+- componenet implies that it is reusable in other parts of your code
 - "Custom supercharged HTML elements"
 - Allows us to avoid duplication (like in the pets example)